 Lifestyle

-Discovering The Abandoned Places In North Carolina
+Abandoned Places in North Carolina and Immigrant Struggles

 North Carolina is one of the original 13 colonies states that instructed its delegates to vote for independence from the British Crown.
 Once the Revolutionary War was over, North Carolina developed into a slave plantation system.